sarahfossheim/art.css/README.md

 # art.css

 I regularly make CSS drawings on [CodePen](https://codepen.io/collection/nwzQJq), this repo will mainly serve as a back-up of them for now.
-Feel free to open any issues for suggestions of what to draw next ✨
+Feel free to open any issues for suggestions on what to draw next ✨

 ## Completed projects
 - [Abatron 803 calculator](https://codepen.io/fossheim/pen/xxbmXZq)